Upcoming Event

 The Carriage Hall

-On Wednesday, April 22, the Center for Advanced Studies in Child Welfare will host its Annual Spring Conference – Meeting the Moment: Child Welfare and Immigration.
+On Wednesday, April 22, the Center for Advanced Studies in Child Welfare hosted its Annual Spring Conference – Meeting the Moment: Immigration and Child Welfare.
 As immigration policies and practices continue to evolve, child welfare professionals are increasingly called upon to respond to complex legal, emotional, and safety concerns affecting immigrant and mixed-status families.
-This conference will provide an opportunity for shared learning, dialogue, and collaboration to help child welfare professionals better understand the experiences of immigrant children and families, and to strengthen their ability to support them effectively.
+This conference provided an opportunity for shared learning, dialogue, and collaboration to help child welfare professionals better understand the experiences of immigrant children and families, and to strengthen their ability to support them effectively.

 2025 Permanency & Child Welfare Fall Conference - Connecting the Dots, Completing the Circle